ifilot/den2obj/docs/d2o_fileformat.rst

 fields. :program:`Den2Obj` uses this file format to store the data in the relatively unwieldy ``CHGCAR`` and ``PARCHG``.
-In general, ``.d2o`` files are about a factor 5 smaller than their corresponding ``CHGCAR`` files and can be read in only a fraction of the time because the data is somewhat better aligned.
+In general, ``.d2o`` files are about a factor 5 smaller than their corresponding ``CHGCAR`` files and can be read in only a fraction of the time because the data does not need to be converted from a human-readable format to binary.

 The organization of this file is given in the Table 1.